This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 - Be responsible for thoroughly understanding the rules of the sport you are participating in and informing your team members of the Intramural Rules and Policies.

 - Ensure that enough eligible participants are at the game 15 minutes prior to the beginning of a scheduled contest.
-10 MINUTES AFTER SCHEDULED TIME IS FORFEIT TIME!
+GAME TIME IS FORFEIT TIME!

 - Ensure that all players have registered with the IM Staff by providing their valid MSU Student/Faculty ID Card before the start of each game/match.